The Water Turbine

 Development occurred during the Industrial revolution, using scientific principles and methods.
 They also made extensive use of new materials and manufacturing methods developed at the time.

 As water sources vary, water turbines have been designed to suit the different locations.
-The three main types are Pelton wheels, Francis turbines, and Kaplan or propeller type turbines (named
+The three main types are Pelton wheels, Francis turbines, and Kaplan or propeller type turbines (named after their inventors).

 All can be mounted vertically or horizontally.
 The Kaplan or propeller type turbines can be mounted at almost any angle, but this is usually vertical or horizontal.